 “I kept my promise kasi sinabi ko sa kanya ‘yun even before the season started.
 I’m just really happy na nagawa namin ‘yun at nabigay ko ‘yung medal na pinromise ko sa kanya.”

-Ravena has also vowed to continue playing for Andy until his playing days are over.
+Ravena has also vowed to continue playing for Andie until his playing days are over.
 After all, the important things to fight for are off the court.